RIKSOF/MangoAPI/INSTALL.md

 $> cd mangoapi

 3. Rewrite Rules (.htaccess files)
+   Check that you have a .htaccess file in

-    i.
-Create .htaccess in ./ with the following content
+    i. ./ with the following content

     `<IfModule mod_rewrite.c>
         RewriteEngine on